oetodd/Fusarium_standard_area_diagram_2024/README.md

 		input data:

-		<alldata1.csv> is the file that contains version 1 rating data and version 2 rating data.
+		<alldata2.csv> is the file that contains version 1 rating data and version 2 rating data.

 		<baysianPQ.csv> is the data that renames version 2 ratings as "human" and includes ratings from 5 machine learning models.

 		code:

-		<Fus_SAD_R.Rmd> R markdown script detailing the statistical analysis and figure generation.
+		<SAD_publish.Rmd> R markdown script detailing the statistical analysis and figure generation.

 PlantCV: